 Advancements in electric vehicles (EVs) are a topic of discussion across the nation, especially at this year’s Advanced Clean Transportation (ACT) Expo in California.
-Many policymakers, sustainability groups and consumers feel strongly that the evolution of EVs will answer air quality problems that many regions across the nation are battling today, especially those in California.
+Many policymakers, sustainability groups and consumers feel strongly that the evolution of EVs and electric trucks (used interchangeably in this post) will answer air quality problems that many regions across the nation are battling today, especially those in California.

-Although EVs have a compelling value proposition for some applications, they also come with a lengthy list of concerns, especially for those fleets in heavy-duty trucking considering a transition.
+Although electric trucks have a compelling value proposition for some applications, they also come with a lengthy list of concerns, especially for those fleets in heavy-duty trucking considering a transition.
 Below is a summary of fleet concerns.

 One of the first questions many fleets have is – what will a transition cost me, initially and annually thereafter?
 Listed below are a few categories fleets begin to dig into as they attempt to answer the cost savings question.